and-buk/Udacity-DRLND/p_continuous_control/Report.md

 ## Introduction

+Reinforcement Learning is about learning an optimal policy from interaction with the environment.
+With **value-based methods**, the agent uses its experience with the environment to maintain an estimate of the optimal action-value function.
+The optimal policy is then obtained from the optimal action-value function estimate. **Policy-based methods** directly learn the optimal policy, without having to maintain a separate value function estimate. **Policy gradient methods** are a subclass of policy-based methods that estimate the weights of an optimal policy through gradient ascent.

 ## Algorithm Selection

 To solve version 2 of the environment with continuous action space we use **Deep Deterministic Policy Gradients (DDPG)** algorithm ([**more detail in paper**](https://arxiv.org/abs/1509.02971)) specifically adapted to work for multiple agents.

-**DDPG** is a model-free, off-policy actor-critic algorithm, which concurrently learns a deterministic policy and a Q-functon by using each to improve the other.
+**DDPG** is a model-free, off-policy, actor-critic algorithm, which concurrently learns a deterministic policy and a Q-functon by using each to improve the other.
 It uses off-policy data and the Bellman equation to learn the Q-function, and the Q-function to learn the policy.

 ### Key components of **DDPG**
 - **Actor-critic architecture** with two elements, actor and critic.